-University of British Columbia Department of Philosophy Fall 2022 MWF 9-10, Buchanan B-318
+University of British Columbia Department of Philosophy Fall 2023 MWF 9-10, Buchanan D-201

-Instructor Office Telephone E-mail Office Hour Paul Bartha Buchanan E371 822-2621 paul.bartha@ubc.ca M 1-2 (in person) W 2-3 (Zoom)
+Instructor Office Telephone E-mail Office Hour Paul Bartha Buchanan E371 822-2621 paul.bartha@ubc.ca MW 1-2

 Description: This course is an introduction to some of the major concepts and issues in contemporary philosophy of science.
 The orientation of the course (as reflected in the readings) is primarily philosophical, rather than historical.
 The first part of the course is concerned with the nature of evidence and scientific knowledge.
 Our main topics in this part of the course are the problem of induction, objectivity and values in science, and the confirmation of scientific theories.
 The second part of the course focuses on broadly metaphysical themes: explanation and causation, laws of nature, and scientific realism.
 We conclude with a brief discussion of the role of thought experiments in science.